Gray Davis: Health, environment, business, and transportation

 While Davis's record is generally considered pro-environmental due to increases in spending for land acquisition, maintenance of the state's park system, signing legislation that attempts to cut greenhouse gas emissions by having automakers produce more efficient vehicles, cutting fees to state parks and opposing offshore drilling, he was criticized for not backing tougher restrictions on timber companies as some environmentalists desired.
 Under the Davis administration, California purchased 10000 acre for urban parks.

 Davis signed the first state law in the US in July 2002 to require automakers to limit auto emissions.
 The law required the California Air Resources Board to obtain the "maximum feasible" cuts in greenhouse gases emitted by all non-commercial vehicles in 2009 and beyond.
 Automakers claimed the law would lead smaller and more expensive cars to be sold in California.
+In 2003, Davis signed legislation aiming to ban junk email.

 On March 25, 1999, Davis issued an executive order calling for the removal of MTBE (a toxic gasoline additive) from gasoline sold in the state.
 In 2001, in order for gas prices to remain reasonable in California while removing MTBE, Davis asked President George W. Bush to order the EPA to grant California a waiver on the federal minimum oxygen requirement.
 Without a waiver, California would have to import a much larger amount of ethanol per year and gas prices were projected to increase drastically.
 Bush did not grant the waiver and in 2002, Davis issued an executive order reversing his earlier executive order.

 Davis's actions when it came to regulating business suggested that Davis was a more moderate governor.
 He worked to kill a comprehensive bill opposed by banks and insurance companies to protect consumers' personal financial information.
 "What you saw in the campaign was what you got," said UC Berkeley professor Bruce Cain.
 "He's tried to negotiate a course between the different interest groups and keep Democrats on a more centrist, business-oriented track".